 Finally, participants indicated that the Council's current practice of not allowing density to be averaged within a development does not align with how cities review and approve developments.
-They noted that they use planned unit developments and density transfers to create neighborhoods that fall within an area's overall density range, even if portions of it do not directly align with the comprehensive plan's future land use map.
-They expressed concern that requiring strict alignment leads to a proliferation of minor comprehensive plan amendments that can slow or even prevent development.
-Staff responded that since land use maps and zoning maps both have geographic components and need to be consistent, approving zoning that falls outside the density range of the guided land use for an area does require a comprehensive plan amendment.
-Staff committed to holding a second meeting with the group to further discuss these issues and will conduct that meeting prior to this item returning for a recommendation.
+They noted that they use planned unit developments and density transfers to create neighborhoods that fall within an area's overall density range, even if it does not geographically align with the comprehensive plan's future land use map.
+They believe that if the PUD governing a development is consistent with the density and type of uses established by the development's land uses, the zoning is consistent with the comprehensive plan.
+They expressed concern that requiring a geographic alignment of the zoning and land use maps leads to a proliferation of minor comprehensive plan amendments that can slow or even prevent development.
+Council staff acknowledge their concern, especially as it related to the super majority vote required for a comprehensive plan amendment; however, the Council's position is that since land use maps and zoning maps both have geographic components and need to be consistent, approving zoning that falls outside the density range of or which allows product types not permitted by the guided land use for an area does require a comprehensive plan amendment.